zensors/droplet/README.md

 ## Contributing

 Have an idea for how to improve Droplet?
+Open an issue with your idea in the issue tracker and we'll look into adding it to the spec!